 We’d really like a clear escalation path – a team designed to handle the exceptions.

 A seat at the table means a way for sellers to communicate with Amazon about broader issues that impact the community.
 It would be helpful to have a regular forum where seller representatives could sit and talk to people on Amazon’s seller relations teams about what the seller pain points are and be heard.
 A real discussion with action behind it, not an email sent to Seller Support.

 We could type up the notes and share them with the entire community so they would know Amazon is listening.
 Sellers could submit issues that would be consolidated and presented about any aspect of selling on Amazon.
-I talk a lot about reinstatement and compliance because that’s my thing, but other sellers may be more concerned about issues they are having with FBA or selling into a new marketplace or Project Zero.
+I talk a lot about reinstatement and compliance because that’s my thing, but other sellers may be more concerned about issues they are having with FBA or selling into a new amazon marketplace or Project Zero.

 And there’s a benefit to Amazon with this approach, too.
 A huge majority of your employees have no idea what it is like to be a seller on the platform.
 Even if they are sellers, they are in a privileged position because they are Amazonians.
 They can send an internal email to get things done or make a phone call.
 They don’t need a SAM.
 Getting regular insights from typical sellers could help Amazon be more strategic and less reactive when creating new seller programs or enforcements.